 Cut only what you need.
 This crop does not keep well, losing its flavor over time.

 Attractive to grow and tasty to eat, this is a great addition to any garden.

 Sorrel plants are low maintenance, attractive additions to your garden.
-They are also useful plants, adding flavor to a range of dishes.
+They are also useful, adding flavor to a range of dishes.
 Happy to grow as either an annual or perennial plant, A great addition to any kitchen or herb garden.
 It can also be incorporated into an attractive herb spiral or planted as part of a wider, forest garden scheme.